danielsidauruk/cloud-iac-demo/README.md

 ### AWS Infrastructure

-The AWS infrastructure is provisioned using Terraform.
-It creates a VPC with public and private subnets, an EKS cluster, and other necessary resources like ECR repositories, S3 buckets, and IAM roles.
+The infrastructure is provisioned using Terraform, including a VPC, EKS cluster, and other resources.

 <p align="center">
   <img src="diagram/aws-diagram.png" alt="AWS Infrastructure Diagram"/>